-Therefore, the science that I am able to research concerns dogs and horses.
-But, of course, these are both animals and the same principles apply to any domestic animal.
+The science that I am able to research and discuss here concerns dogs and horses.
+But, of course, these are both animals and the same principles, under AAT, apply to any domestic animal.
 In my opinion, it doesn’t matter whether we are referring to a cat, dog or a horse.
-So I will answer the question by saying, yes, cats can help a person get over PTSD but I will refer below to studies concerning dogs.
+So, I will answer the question by saying, yes, cats can help a person get over PTSD but I will refer below to studies concerning dogs.

 In 2015 a study was conducted in which they reviewed systematically what they describe as Animal-Assisted Intervention (AAI) for Trauma.
 In other words they were looking at all the information they could find on animals used as therapy for people suffering from trauma.
 They found that the most common animal species employed were dogs and horses.